ShampreetSingh16/react-VirtualMart/README.md

 - **Hosting:** Render

 ## Future Enhancements
-- **Safari Third-Party Cookies Issue:** Currently, cookies are not being set in Safari brower due to its strict third-party cookies security settings.
 - **User Profile:** User profile can be added where user can see their previous placed orders and manage their information.
 - **Password Reset:** To allow users to recover or change their passwords securely.
 - **Order confimation Email :** Users placed order information can be fetched form the database and a confimation email along with those details can be sent.